 It’s purchasing this host that will cost you.
 Lucky for you, it isn’t too expensive and there are some very reasonable options out there.

 I highly recommend Bluehost, which is the hosting company that I use.
 I recommend Bluehost to everyone because the setup is seamless, the pricing is reasonable, and they are a reliable hosting company.
-They also only cost $4.95 a month ($3.95 if you can get it on sale!).
-That’s a latte a month, and I’m willing to guess you don’t think twice before pulling out your wallet at Starbucks.
+They also only cost $3.95 a month (an awesome sale price right now!).
+That’s less than a latte a month, and I’m willing to guess you don’t think twice before pulling out your wallet at Starbucks.

 Then there’s your domain name.
 Your domain name is your blog’s URL.
 You want this URL to be owned by you and only you.
 So instead of thehealthymaven.wordpress.com, you own thehealthymaven.com.
 Most hosts make you buy your domain name externally (through sites like godaddy.com) but Bluehost actually includes the cost of your domain with your hosting.
 Win!